DrPintoThe2nd/Cayo_X/README.md

 ```

-To prepare the reference genome for mapping, use these commands to download and index the Y-masked genome assembly (assumes 4 available cores).
+To prepare the reference genome for mapping, use these commands to download and index the Y-masked genome assembly (assumes 4 available cores and pigz installed).
 Of note, xyalign and snakemake are incompatible packages, hence swapping conda environments and escaping the snakemake pipeline.
 Importantly, this step also generates a folder and subfolders within a directory called "Mmul10" which is called for in later steps.

 (Step 4)